shredthaGNAR/list-of-my-starred-repos/README.md

 * [Android-App-Patches/build-apps](https://github.com/Android-App-Patches/build-apps): The ReVanced APKs
 * [timrogers/build-raycast-extension](https://github.com/timrogers/build-raycast-extension): A GitHub action which ensures that a Raycast extension can be built successfully
 * [gityeop/build_better_prompt_raycast_extension](https://github.com/gityeop/build_better_prompt_raycast_extension): Interactive AI prompt builder using flipped learning - AI asks you questions to create better prompts
+* [11ty/buildawesome](https://github.com/11ty/buildawesome): A simpler site generator.
+Transforms a directory of templates (of varying types) into HTML.
 * [jarun/buku](https://github.com/jarun/buku): :bookmark: Personal mini-web in text
 * [EuanRiggans/BulkURLOpener](https://github.com/EuanRiggans/BulkURLOpener): Bulk URL Opener is an application that provides the user with multiple utilities to help with managing and using large amounts of urls
 * [caiogondim/bullet-train.zsh](https://github.com/caiogondim/bullet-train.zsh): :bullettrain_side: An oh-my-zsh shell theme based on the Powerline Vim plugin